“This post may contain affiliate links. Please read my disclosure for more info.

 But by seeing little snippets of everyone’s life – only the good parts of course, it’s easy to be convinced that something’s missing from our life.

-FOMO is powerful when we start fixating on everyone around us, and it’s easy to start reaching for, and buying things that make no sense for us.
+FOMO is powerful when we start fixating on everyone around us, and it’s easy to start reaching for things that make no sense for us.
 So much so, that according to CNBC, 40% of citizens can’t cover even a $400 emergency.

 What Will it Take to Get Out of Debt?